cloudflare/cloudflare-docs/content/cloudflare-one/_partials/_ssh-restart-server.md

   list: never
 ---

 Once you have modified your SSHD configuration, you still need to restart the SSH service on the remote machine.
-Commands are also provided below for servers running systemd.
-You can execute both `restart` commands.

 ### Debian/Ubuntu